We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Valuing Qantas stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Qantas's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 Qantas's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.52.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Qantas's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Qantas's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.5 billion (£0.0 million).
+Qantas's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $143 million (£0.0 million).

 The EBITDA is a measure of a Qantas's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$5.9 billion|

 |Return on equity TTM||-169.25%|